syedsadman16/GroupTracker/README.md

   - The only way to get to ViewEventsFragment is if User.eventid != "null".
 However, app ignores this and crashes in ViewEventsFragment even though I manually changed User.eventid to "null" upon deletion.
   ==> Restructure and add a removeEventListener.
 When I added an addEventListenr,it was ALWAYS listening for onDataChanged.
 When event was deleted, this was set to null so it was trying to fetch null data which caused it to crash.
 Every listener registered needs to be unreggistered!
   - Location doesnt work despite beign turned on --> Enable in app location permissions
+  - Recyclerview for users list overlaps users when fragment is stopped and resumed --> Clear adapter onStop()
+  - Notifications not showing up - Need to setup createNotifcationChannel() and call it onViewCreated().
+Then, pass in getContext() with a string as channel_id (this must be the same as delcared in createNotificationChannel()).
+Notfication wont show so need to call NotifiationManagerCompat and call .notiify(...) with a unique id for each notification.

 ## Resources Used